lindavik/mf-challenge/README.md

 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 You can read more about Poetry, how to install it and set it up [here](https://python-poetry.org/docs/).

-To install dependencies using Poetry, move into the `app` directory (backend component) and run `poetry install`.
+To install dependencies using Poetry, move into the app or frontend directory and run `poetry install`.

 ### Frontend